What Are Adjective Clauses?

 With Relative Adverbs

-relative adverbs can appear at the beginning of relative clauses.
-If they connect the dependent clause to a noun in the sentence, they are called adjective clauses.
+Relative adverbs can be used at the beginning of a dependent clause to create a relative clause.
+When a relative adverb connects the dependent clause to a noun in the sentence, the resulting clause is called an adjective clause.
 Relative adverbs are:

 Take a look at some examples: